tashrique/Tallet-Personal-Finance-Management-Tool/README.md

 ---

 ## Features
+### Current Features
+Authentication & Roles:

-- **User Authentication**: Secure user registration and login using JWT.
+User registration and login with JWT-based authentication.
+Admin and user roles with restricted access.
+Expense Management:

+Add, edit, and delete expenses.
-- **Bank Transaction Sync**: Fetch and sync expenses directly from TD Bank and other financial institutions using Plaid.
+Fetch and sync expenses from TD Bank using APIs.
-- **Expense Management**:
-  - Add, edit, and delete expenses.
-  - Categorize expenses for better organization.
-- **AI Insights**:
-  - Analyze spending habits and suggest areas for saving.
-  - Monthly spending summaries and trend predictions.
-- **Advanced Filtering**:
+Auto-categorize expenses using predefined rules or algorithms.
+Filtering and Sorting:

-  - Query expenses by date, category, or amount.
+Query expenses by date, category, or amount.
-  - Sorting and pagination for large datasets.
+Pagination and sorting for large datasets.
+Export:

-- **Data Export**: Export expenses as CSV or PDF.
+Export expenses as CSV or PDF.
-- **Role-Based Access Control (RBAC)**: Admin and regular user permissions.
-- **Scalable Architecture**: Built for performance and scalability.
+### Future Features
+AI-based tools for personalized financial suggestions and decision-making.
+Saving goals tracker.

 ## Tech Stack